Pocatello Animal Services holiday pet food drive

 POCATELLO, Idaho (KIFI) – Join Pocatello Animal Services for a holiday pet food drive.

 From Nov.
-21 through Dec.
-27, Pocatello Animal Services is collecting wet or dry dog food and cat food, pet treats, litter, toys and other pet supplies.
+20 through Dec.
+31, Pocatello Animal Services is collecting wet or dry dog food and cat food, pet treats, litter, toys and other pet supplies.

 All donations collected will go to help feed hungry pets in our community.

-“Our department is dedicated to helping not just the animals housed at the shelter but animals and citizens of our community,” Animal Services Director Chris Abbot said.
-“Our staff and volunteers are here to help, and with your donations, we are able to continue assisting others this holiday season and throughout the year.”
+“Our department is dedicated to helping not just the animals housed at the shelter but animals and citizens of our community,” Animal Services Director Chris Abbott said.
+“Our staff and volunteers are here to help, and with your donations, we can continue assisting others this holiday season and throughout the year.”

 Drop-off locations: